 The very first day we hit the road, we stayed overnight at a state park outside of Columbia, MO.
 After settling into our campsite and enjoying the fact that we were finally living our dream, we started cooking our first official meal of vanlife.

-We had two pots going on our alcohol stove, vent fan running, and the delicious smells of chili mac filling our small space.
+We had two pots going on our camp stove, vent fan running, and the delicious smells of chili mac filling our small space.

 And it started raining.